josh-vincent/hashlips_art_engine_imx/README.md

 };
 ```

-When you are ready, run the following command and your outputted art will be in the `build/images` directory and the json in the `build/json` directory:
+When you are ready, run the following command and your outputted art will be in the `build/YourProjectName-images` directory, the json in the `build/YourProjectName-json` directory & for IMX the `build/YourProjectName-json-no-ext` directory.

 ```sh
 npm run build